kcm2/ab/references/angelbeatshd.rst

 -----------

 * Hinata wakes up in the infirmary.
 Shiina is also in the bed next to him.
-* Yuri asks where she leart her skills, but Shiina doesn't answer.
+* Yuri asks where she learnt her skills, but Shiina doesn't answer.
 Yuri puts her hand on Shiina's cheek and asks if she would like to join the SSS.
 Shiina nods.
 * Yuri explains that Kanade is the only enemy.
 * Shiina tries to speak but Yuri tells her to rest.
 * Yuri explains to Shiina that they are partners.
 Shiina says "so this is what partners are like" [#wis-8]_ and she falls asleep.
-* Chaa comments "seems like she had been through a more hetic life than mine" [#wis-9]_.
+* Chaa comments "seems like she had been through a more hectic life than mine" [#wis-9]_.
 * Yuri talks with where to set up their base and they pick the principal's office, and the principal will be moved to the teacher's office.
 * Yuri assigns tasks.
-She tasks Chaa with making guns and Hinata and Ooyama to prepare the principals office.
+She tasks Chaa with making guns and Hinata and Ooyama to prepare the principal’s office.
-* Hinata complaints and Yuri says the teachers arn't human.
+* Hinata complaints and Yuri says the teachers aren’t human.
 Hinata replies "like NPCs".
 Yuri likes that term and starts the operation.

 Chapter 24
 -----------

 * Noda is carving a giant hammer in the forest [#v4c24-1]_.
-* Yuri and Shiina are in an currently unused classroom.
+* Yuri and Shiina are in a currently unused classroom.
 Yuri asks Shiina what her name is, Shiina says she has the callsign "C7".
 Yuri sounds out and "Shi-na" sounds close to "C7" in Japanese and gives Shiina the name.
 * They talk about how Shiina is so strong Shiina is and she says she trains/trained every day on how to kill people.
-* Yuri makes comments about how Shiina is like she time traveled from the past.
+* Yuri makes comments about how Shiina is like she time travelled from the past.
 Shiina comments that the clothes make her uncomfortable and asks if this is really Japan.
 Yuri is shocked.
 * **Cut to** Ooyama celebrates with Hinata, saying they halted the principal's actions.
-* **Cut back** Yuri telling Shiina that she time traveled, saying that Shiina isn't from this era, and Shiina hid underground to wait for enemies to show up.
+* **Cut back** Yuri telling Shiina that she time travelled, saying that Shiina isn't from this era, and Shiina hid underground to wait for enemies to show up.
-* Yuri asks Shiina how long she hid, and she replies "roughtly 3000 days or so" (8.2 years).
+* Yuri asks Shiina how long she hid, and she replies "roughly 3000 days or so" (8.2 years).
 * Yuri says that Shiina won't have to kill again, and the SSS' target is God.
 Shiina makes a comment on Kanade's passion when fighting.
-* Noda burtsts into the room and shows her the trap he made - a stick of wood to bash Kanade when she knocks on the door.
+* Noda bursts into the room and shows her the trap he made - a stick of wood to bash Kanade when she knocks on the door.
 * Yuri disapproves and sends Noda away.
 * **Cut back to** Hinata going into the staff room, and telling the teacher that the seating layout for teachers and students need to change.
 * **Cut forward to** Hinata and Ooyama in the principal's office, with them now in control of his office.